Porsche 908: 1000km Nürburgring

+End of the factory program

-With the combination of the powerful 917 and the lightweight 908 in various variants, entering two factory backed teams plus supporting privateers and GT cars, Porsche dominated the International Championship for Makes each year from 1969 to 1971.
-With new rules in effect in 1972, large engine "sportscars" like the 917 were no more allowed, and a high minimum weight for prototypes negated the main advantage the 908/03 had.
-Porsche sold some to privateers.
+With the combination of the powerful 917K and the lightweight 908 in various variants, entering two factory backed teams plus supporting privateers and GT cars, Porsche dominated the International Championship for Makes each year from 1969 to 1971.
+With new rules in effect in 1972, large engine "sportscars" like the 917K were no longer allowed.
+A higher minimum weight for prototypes negated the main advantage the underpowered 908/03 had.

+With Alfas scoring additional wins at Brands Hatch and Watkins Glen in 1971, and Ferrari developing the 312PB, it was proven that these nimble three litre prototypes could beat the 917Ks and 908s also outside of the Targa or the Nürburgring.

+Porsche decided to end its 20-year history of factory sports car racing and sold the 908/03 cars to customers.
+Besides developing the 917/10 turbo for the Can Am series, the Zuffenhausen-based company focused on the development of the already aging Porsche 911, testing the 911 flat-six with turbochargers.